United Arab Emirates Travel Guide: What to See, What to Do, and What to Eat

 Cheap accommodation in UAE

 Although UAE is known for its top-notch luxury accommodations, there’s still a way to cut down on the hotel costs if you wish to keep your stay budgeted.
 Hostels and hotel apartments are two alternatives you can stay at during your trip to UAE.
-Below are hostels and apartments in Abu Dhabi and Dubai:

 - Average price of food for one day is 41 USD